mbodm/cdis/README.md

 Here are some key facts, you need to know first, to make the decision more easy to explain from my side and more clear to understand on your side:
 - In modern .NET platform "_self-contained_" means "app runs stand-alone".
-- In modern .NET platform "_framework-dependent_" means "app needs a specific runtime".
+- In modern .NET platform "_framework-dependent_" means "app needs a runtime".
-- An empty _self-contained_ NET8 console application, with active _trim_ option, is ~11MB in size.
+- An empty _self-contained_ NET8 console application, with _trim_ option, is ~11MB in size.
-- Same empty _self-contained_ NET8 console application, but _AOT_-compiled, is ~1.3MB in size.
+- The same _self-contained_ NET8 console application, but _AOT_-compiled, is ~1.3MB in size.
 - An empty NET48 console application is ~7KB in size (because NET48 is _framework-dependent_ in general).
 - Windows 10 ("May 2019 Update" or later) includes the NET48 runtime by default.
 - Windows 11 (all versions) includes the NET48 runtime by default.